A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited

-We understand a quarrel to arise between two players when they no longer {\em effectively cooperate}.
+We understand a quarrel between two players to be a phenomenon in which their {\em effective cooperation} is reduced.
 Since we assume that quarrels are imposed on an initially motonotonic binary game -- which renders sincere voting a dominant strategy and hence rules out strategic voting -- we use the term {\em cooperation} to refer to a circumstance in which two players agree in their votes, that is, they vote on the same side, {\sc yes} or {\sc no}.
 Recall that the behavioural approach models a quarrel by reducing the likelihood the quarrelling players agree in their votes.
 The structural approach we pursue here, however, models a quarrel by reducing or neutralizing the effectiveness of their voting together on the same side.
-A quarrel is therefore operative under this approach only when their votes do indeed agree; the quarrel consists of the fact that, when the players vote on the same side, their votes do not work together effectively to contribute to the outcome for which they vote.
-Thus the difference between the two approaches consists in how each models the reduction or neutralization of effective cooperation that constitutes quarrelling: whereas the behavioural approach reduces or eliminates {\em cooperation}, the structural approach reduces or eliminates {\em effectiveness}.
+A quarrel is therefore operative under this approach only when their votes do indeed agree; the quarrel consists of the fact that, when the players vote on the same side, their votes do not work together as effectively to contribute to the outcome for which they vote.
+Thus the difference between the two approaches consists in how each models the reduction or neutralization of effective cooperation that constitutes quarrelling: whereas the behavioural approach reduces {\em cooperation}, the structural approach reduces {\em effectiveness}.